 Pain caused by menstruation or headaches can be relieved by taking warm water.
 By increasing blood circulation, warm water improves the flow of blood.
 It relives cramp by helping cramped muscles to relax.

 Drinking cold water can lower your heart rate.
 It stimulates the vagus nerve, which happens to be an important component of the autonomous nervous system.
 The low temperature of the cold water stimulates the vagus nerve to lower your rate.

-It’s not only a hot bath that can help to deal with stress but also a glass of warm water.
-Taking a glass of warm water can make the stress to disappear.
-It improves the function of the central nervous system.
+It’s not only a hot bath that can help to deal with stress but a glass of warm water can do this, as well.
+Drinking a glass of warm water can make the stress to disappear.
+This is because it improves the function of the central nervous system.
 Dehydration increases levels of cortisol, the stress hormone.
 Keeping hydrated makes you more stress-resistant.

-Taking warm or cold water can help in weight loss.
+Taking either warm or cold water can both help in weight loss.
 However, warm water makes your metabolism fully activated.
 By raising your body temperatures, warm water makes the calories to start burning.

 Little or no bowel movement can make someone experience problems when going to the restroom.
 Constipation is commonly caused by dehydration.
-Thus, water stimulates the bowels, and warm water has been shown to be effective in stimulating the bowel movement.
+Water stimulates the bowels, and warm water has been proven to be effective in stimulating the bowel movement.

 Premature aging can be embarrassing particularly for women.
 Accumulation of toxins in the body can trigger premature aging.
 Drinking warm water helps to flush toxins away.